-Setting Magento Table Rates, Promotions and various restrictions is an important part of managing a fully-functional Magento shop.
-That’s why our clients ask questions about Magento rules very often, and to help them use rules logic properly, we collected several mistakes that can be most often found in Amasty support queries.
+Setting Magento Table Rates, Promotions and various restrictions is an important part of managing a fully-functional Magento/Magento 2 shop.
+That’s why our clients ask questions about Amasty module rules very often, and to help them use the rules logic properly, we collected several mistakes that are most often found in Amasty support queries.

 1. ‘IS’ in condition with lists

 If you use conditions as in the picture above, Magento will search for ‘17,15,12,44’ category ID.
 Naturally, we don’t have such a category, and we actually need another result.
 Here’s the right variant:

 Here Magento will be searching for these IDs: ’17’, ’15’, ’12’, ’44’ and the stated Amasty rule will work as desired.

 2. Compare with zero

 At first sight this condition looks legit.
 But there’s a technical issue: basically, you should avoid comparing with zero everywhere in Magento, not only in sales or shipping rules.

 The following condition is identical logically and, what is more important, it will work correctly.

 Sometimes people use > or < symbols to describe amount comparison relations, but Magento won’t understand them properly.
 Use a special conditions operator instead: